danishaziz/plexusengine.github.io/_posts/2014-10-12-who-to-know-at-dreamforce.markdown

   <img alt="Dreamforce14 Analysis Slideshare" src="http://www.getlittlebird.com/wp-content/uploads/2014/10/img_slideshare2.png" />
 </p>

-<p>Here's <a href="#">Matt's post about the top 50 influencers at the event</a> - as measured by connection to their peers online.
+<p>Here's <a href="http://www.heinzmarketing.com/2014/10/50influentialdreamforce/">Matt's post about the top 50 influencers at the event</a> - as measured by connection to their peers online.
 These are the most-listened-to members of the Dreamforce community - by other members of the Dreamforce community.</p>

 <!--begin form-->